70+ recipes both kids and adults will love + tips on how to avoid processed foods.

 Look down the aisles of health food stores (or even the health food aisle in a grocery store) and chances are you’ll see a bottle of agave syrup.
 Similar in color and consistency to maple syrup, it’s been touted as a healthy alternative to artificial sweeteners and has become the go-to natural sweetener of choice for many people.

 So what’s the deal with agave syrup?
+Why should you avoid agave syrup?
 I’ll explain below.

 6 Reasons to Avoid Agave Syrup